Why get vaccinated?

 - Microbiologists who routinely work with isolates of N. meningitidis

-These vaccines may also be given to anyone 16 through 23 years old to provide short term protection against most strains of serogroup B meningococcal disease; 16 through 18 years are the preferred ages for vaccination.
+These vaccines may also be given to anyone 16 through 23 years old to provide short-term protection against most strains of serogroup B meningococcal disease, based on discussions between the patient and health care provider.
+The preferred age for vaccination is 16 through 18 years.

 What are the risks from meningococcal group B vaccines?